SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 #### A Few Notes

-* __Never re-use the url__ of the pdf file that opens when you click the pdf tool in the preview.
+* __!
+Never re-use the url__ of the pdf file that opens when you click the pdf tool in the preview.
 For example: "https://media.researchcatalogue.net/rc/master/73723.pdf?t=2629205589&e=1510816850"
 These (timed) links are automatically generated by the PDF tool specifically for the user that views the tool and are automatically invalidated after use.